Kubectl Tricks: Boost Your Kubernetes Productivity

 kubectl get pods --watch

-4. Jump into a Pod Shell
+4. Debug a Running Pod

 kubectl exec -it my-pod -- /bin/sh